NEOCompToronto/NEOCompetition/NEOT - White Paper.md

 ### 2.2 PROV: How it works?

 We would like to introduce a new business model, where a new role called PROV developer is added to the conventional one.

+PROV is a service interface based on distributed ledger.
+It stands for four main phases of a service incident: **Provision**, **Representation**, **Orientation** and **Verification**.
+PROV developers need to implement these four functions to release a service on blockchain.

+PROV developers can be anybody, PROV services can hold any logic.
+But only the reasonable ones with great provider/consumer interest balance can be supported by these parites.

-Let's take the example of **remote storage** demonstrated in the following diagram to show NEOT's typical work flow.
+Let's take the example of **remote storage** demonstrated in the following diagram to show PROV's typical work flow.